International First-Year Student Scholarships and Need-Based Financial Aid

 Representatives are available Monday through Friday, 9 a.m. to 6 p.m.
 Eastern time.
 Service hours are extended January through April to 8 a.m. to 10 p.m.
 Eastern time, and are subject to change.

-If we receive your CSS Profile application by Jan.
-2, you will receive a financial aid award in early February.
-CSS Profiles received after Jan.
-2 will be processed on a rolling basis.
+If we receive your CSS Profile application by Nov.
+15, you will receive a financial aid offer as early as mid-February.
+CSS Profiles received after Nov.
+15 will be processed on a rolling basis.

 If you have questions, please do not hesitate to contact the Office of International Admissions at firstname.lastname@example.org.